 Welcome in the Jewish New Year, mama!

-Let's face it—anything happening in the year 2020 is going to feel weird, especially when it comes to holidays with big meaning.
-Rosh Hashanah, the Jewish New Year, is celebrated from September 18th to September 20th, 2020—and it's going to be quite different than it normally is.
+Let's face it—any holiday happening during COVID times may feel weird, especially when it comes to holidays with big meaning.
+Rosh Hashanah, the Jewish New Year, is celebrated from Monday, September 6th to Wednesday, September 8th, 2021—and like last year, it may feel quite different for your family.

-You may be opting to attend services virtually this year, or perhaps are skipping the big family gatherings you love.
-There is no doubt that that is going to be hard.
+You may be opting to attend services virtually this year, choose for a small outdoor gathering or perhaps you are choosing to skip the big family gathering all together.

 The good news is that with holidays like Rosh Hashanah, maintaining the traditions that are possible (even during a pandemic) will help the time to feel special and reminiscent of your fondest memories.
 And what is one of those oh-so-important Rosh Hashanah traditions?
 The food!

 We know people have strong opinions about the traditional recipes of Rosh Hashanah: Are you on #TeamGefilteFish or #TeamNoThankYou?
 But one thing's for certain: The rich and beautiful traditions of Rosh Hashanah can never be taken away.
 So blow the shofar, light the candles and enjoy the celebrations.
 Shanah tovah!

 Here are 10 delicious Rosh Hashanah recipes to help you celebrate the Jewish New Year.